marcoyuuu/LLMify-Code/README.md

   Uses [Rich](https://rich.readthedocs.io/) to display attractive, informative log messages.

 - **Configurable Ignore Rules:**
-  Loads ignore rules from a YAML configuration file (`llmify_config.yaml`) in the project root.
-Customize which directories and files to skip without modifying the code.
+  Loads ignore rules from a YAML configuration file.
+The script first checks for a configuration file (`llmify_config.yaml`) in the target directory; if not found, it falls back to the one in the project root.
+This allows each external project to have its own configuration while providing a default for general use.

 - **Output Format Options:**
-  Choose between plain text output (default) and JSON output (including directory tree, file metadata, and token counts) via the `--output-format` option.
+  Choose between plain text output (default) and JSON output (including the directory tree, file metadata, and token counts) via the `--output-format` option.

 - **Tokenization Support:**
-  Optionally count tokens (using [tiktoken](https://github.com/openai/tiktoken)) to help you stay within token limits.
+  Optionally count tokens in the extracted output (using tiktoken) to help you stay within token limits.

 - **Robust File Reading:**
-  Files are read with `errors="replace"` to handle undecodable bytes gracefully.
+  Files are read with `errors="replace"` to gracefully handle any encoding issues.

 ## Repository Structure